v10networkscom/saltychat-fivem/README.md

 ------------ | ------------- | -------------
 primary | `bool` | Whether to get the primary or secondary channel

+### GetRadioVolume
+Returns the current radio volume as float (0.0f - 1.6f).

+### GetVoiceRange
+Returns the current voice range as float.

 ### SetRadioChannel
 Set the current radio channel.